calkan/checkbam/README.md

 verifybam is a BAM file integrity verification tool.

 Read mapping is verified by applying CIGAR and MD operations to both original read and corresponding sequence in reference genome.
-That's why it is crucial to use the same reference genome that is used in alignment process.
+Also reads are cross-checked against original FastQ files to see if any reads are missing.
+It is crucial to use the same reference genome and FastQ files that are used in alignment process.

 ## Download